 What to Shoot

 The Right Stuff

-The worst things about making a travel video is returning from a trip, only to realize you didn’t get the shots you wanted.
-It’s like going to the grocery store to buy milk, only to return home with a bag full of groceries and no milk… except getting to that grocery store required a $1000 plane ticket.
+The worst thing about making a travel video is returning from a trip, only to realize you didn’t get the shots you wanted.
+It’s like going to the grocery store to buy milk, only to return home with a bag full of groceries and no milk… if getting to that grocery store required a $1000 plane ticket.

 Make a list of some of the shots you’d like to get before your trip.
 It helps to develop a vision of the end result, even if things don’t go the way you expected.
-Then, when you find shots you like, try getting a few takes from different angles.
-When I find something interesting, I usually do three ten second takes: one wide shot, one medium shot, and a close-up.
+When you find shots you like, try getting a few takes from different angles.
+When I find something interesting, I usually do three ten-second takes: one wide shot, one medium shot, and a close-up.

 Data storage is cheap these days.
 Going back to record something after the fact is not.
 Keep your camera at the ready, and don’t be afraid to start recording in anticipation of something happening.
 You never know when action is going to strike.